Romania travel guide

 3. Cluj-Napoca, Romania

-Cluj Napoca is the heart of Transylvania and a perfect place to start your journey, the place considered by Lonely Planet travel advisory as one of the best places to keep the safe distance after pandemic.
-The main landmarks of the city are Cluj-Napoca Botanical Garden, Visit St. Michael's Church, Central Park, and the Old Town Hall.
+Cluj Napoca is the heart of Transylvania and a perfect place to start your journey, the place is considered by Lonely Planet Travel Advisory as one of the best places to keep a safe distance after the pandemic.
+The main landmarks of the city are the Cluj-Napoca Botanical Garden, Visit St. Michael's Church, Central Park, and the Old Town Hall.
 Cluj has more to offer other than the cultural heritage and landscapes.
 Being one of the largest student cities in Romania, Cluj is filled with unique cafes and pubs, and it is a popular location for music festivals such as the UNTOLD Festival.

 A Cluj city tour will take you deep into the heart of Transylvania!
 Explore one of the region's largest cities, Cluj-Napoca, and learn why it was chosen as the European Youth Capit